Ee-Chee/Spiced-Academy-tabasco-curriculum/redux/README.md

 But the result is the same: a component that wraps around the `Bio` functional component and provides to it a prop named `bio`.
 This prop is mapped to the `bio` property of the `user` object attached to the global state object.
 If the `user` object in the state is replaced with one with a different `bio` property, the `ConnectedBio` component will re-render to reflect the change.

 In addition to `mapStateToProps`, you can pass another function as the second argument to `connect`.
 This argument is referred to as `mapDispatchToProps` and it is for creating functions that use your store's `dispatch` function.
 If you do not pass a second argument to `connect`, as in the example above, the `dispatch` function is automatically passed to the contained component as a prop.
-If we wanted to dispatch and action when the user clicks on the 'Please add your bio' text, we could make the following modifications:
+If we wanted to dispatch an action when the user clicks on the 'Please add your bio' text, we could make the following modifications:

 ```js
 import { connect } from 'react-redux';